‘Humanity is bubbling in Taloja prison,’ Stan Swamy says in letter to friends

 The 83-year-old suffers from Parkinson’s disease and needs help with chores.

-Jailed human rights activist Stan Swamy wrote to his friends about fellow inmates who help him in his chores and said “despite all odds, humanity is bubbling in prison”, according to excerpts from his letter.
-The excerpts of the letter was shared by human rights activist John Dayal on social media.
+Jailed human rights activist Stan Swamy wrote to his friends about fellow inmates who help him with his chores and said that despite all odds, “humanity is bubbling in prison”.
+Excerpts from the letter were shared on social media by Swamy’s friend, human rights activist John Dayal.

-Swamy told his friends that he was being kept in a small cell along with two other inmates, while activists Varavara Rao, Vernon Gonsalves and Arun Ferreira were in another cell.
+Swamy said in the letter that he was being held in a small cell in Taloja Central Jail near Mumbai along with two other inmates, while activists Varavara Rao, Vernon Gonsalves and Arun Ferreira were in another cell.
+They are all in prison in connection with the Bhima Koregaon violence case.
 “During the day, when cells and barracks are opened, we meet with each other,” Swamy wrote.
 “From 5.30 pm to 06.00 am and 12 noon to 03.00 pm, I am locked up in my cell, with two inmates.”

+Swamy, who suffers from Parkinson’s disease, said that Ferreira helps him eat his meals.
+The 83-year-old Jesuit priest last week filed an application in court saying that he cannot hold a glass and asked for permission to use a straw and sipper.
+The court scheduled hearing of the application on November 28, as the prosecution sought 20 days to respond.

+Swamy’s medical plea stated that he has almost lost his hearing ability in both his ears, fallen in jail multiple times and has been operated on for hernia twice and still has pain in his lower abdomen.
+His lawyer told a special court in Mumbai that he has been finding it difficult to hold a cup due to Parkinson’s disease.

-Swamy added that Ferreira assists him with his food, while Gonsalves helps him bathe.
-Swamy suffers from Parkinson’s disease.
+In his letter, Swamy said that Gonsalves helps him bathe.
 “My two inmates help out during supper, in washing my clothes and give massage to my knee joints,” he wrote.
 “They are from very poor families.
 Please remember my inmates and my colleagues in your prayers.
 Despite all odds, humanity is bubbling in Taloja prison.”

-Swamy had last week filed an application in court for permission to use a straw and sipper in Taloja Central Jail, as he cannot hold a glass.
-The court scheduled hearing of the application on November 28, as the prosecution sought 20 days to respond.

 On October 23, a special National Investigation Agency court had denied Swamy’s interim bail plea on health grounds.

-The 83-year old Jesuit priest was arrested by the National Investigation Agency in Ranchi on October 8 and was brought to Mumbai the next day.
-The agency had alleged that Swamy is a member of the banned Communist Party of India (Maoist), and was involved in a conspiracy to instigate caste violence in the Bhima Koregaon village near Pune in 2018.
+Swamy was arrested by the National Investigation Agency in Ranchi on October 8 and was brought to Mumbai the next day.
+The had alleged that Swamy is a member of the banned Communist Party of India (Maoist), and was involved in a conspiracy to instigate caste violence in the Bhima Koregaon village near Pune in 2018.
 He has been in judicial custody since October 9.

+In an article for Scroll.in a few days after Swamy was arrested, his friend John Dayal described the priest’s efforts to protect Adivasi rights in great detail.
+Read it here.

+Meanwhile, 81-year-old Telugu poet and activist Varavara Rao, who has been arrested in the same case, is also suffering from neurological problems and the after-effects of the coronavirus, and has applied for bail.
+However, the Bombay High Court had on Thursday only allowed a medical examination through video conferencing, even as his counsel argued that he should be shifted from Taloja Jail to Nanavati Hospital.

 Also read: